datacarpentry/astronomy-python/_episodes/05-join.md

 That is one of the reasons that we explicitly specify them.
 Here's the complete query, including the columns we want from the Gaia and best neighbor tables.
 Here you can start to see that using the abbreviated names is making our query easier to read and requires less typing for us.
+In addition to the spatial coordinates and proper motion, we are going to return the `best_neighbour_multiplicity` and `number_of_mates` columns from the `panstarrs1_best_neighbour` table in order to evaluate the quality of the data that we are using by evaluating the number of one-to-one matches between the catalogs.
+Recall that `best_neighbour_multiplicity` tells us the number of PanSTARRs objects that match a Gaia object and `number_of_mates` tells us the number of Gaia objects that match a PanSTARRs object.

 ~~~
 column_list = ['gaia.source_id',